delineateio/box/readme.md

 The following tools and languages are automatically installed using `ansible` as part of the provisioning and configuration process

-> There are some further details provided below on elements of the configuration
+> There are some further details provided below on elements of the configuration of some of the most important packaged tools.

 ### General Tools